• Skip to primary navigation

 • Rice – You can use long grained basmati rice, regular basmati rice or even jasmine rice.

-• Vegetables – Veggies is absolutely your choice you can add onion, carrots, spring onion, cabbage and capsicum.
-In addition you can also add mushrooms, corn etc.
+• Vegetables – Vegetables are absolutely your choice you can add onion, carrots, spring onion, cabbage and capsicum.
+In addition you can also add mushrooms, corn, baby corn etc.

 • Sauces – Schezwan sauce is the main sauce used here.
 In addition soya sauce, tomato chilli sauce is also added.